ivanvoitovych/tour-of-heroes/step-4.md

 </Layout>
 ```

-Now if you refresh the page you should see the name of the hero on the page.
+If you refresh the page, you should see the Hero's name on the page.

 ## Let's create a folder for models:

+In real life, the data will probably be a more complex structure.
+Let's change our $hero property type from `string` to some model class.

+Create a folder:

 `viewi-app\Components\Models`

-And a new model for Hero:
+And a new model for Hero with `$id` and `$Name` properties:

 `viewi-app\Components\Models\HeroModel.php`